parcel-bundler/website/src/getting-started/webapp.md

 You can find more information over in the [Browserslist repo](https://github.com/browserslist/browserslist#readme)

-You can also have a look at our configuration section, [targets](/getting-started/configuration/#targets) for a more in depth look at all the options for configuring the browsers you're targetting.
+In our configuration section, we explain how you can set [targets](/getting-started/configuration/#targets) for configuring Parcel.

 ## Differential Serving